 Often the treatment plan will include the treatments described above, such as surgery and targeted therapy.
 However, they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with a recurrent GIST often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .

 If treatment fails

 Recovery from a GIST is not always possible.
-If the different types of treatment outlined above are not successful in controlling the growth of the tumor cannot be controlled, you may not ever recover from the disease.
+If the growth of the tumor cannot be controlled, you may not ever recover from the disease.
 This condition is called terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .

 The next section in this guide is About Clinical Trials and it offers more information about research studies that are focused on finding better ways to care for people with cancer.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.